mtumilowicz/kubernetes-workshop/README.txt

         * like a separate logical machine
             * with its own IP, hostname, processes, and so on
                 * `kubectl get pods <pod-name> -o wide`
+            * own network namespace
+                * no port conflict between Pods
+                * example: multiple Pods can run a container on port 80
             * consists of 1+ containers in the same Linux namespace(s)
                 * all the containers in a pod will appear to be running on the same logical machine
                     * containers in other pods, even on the same worker node, will appear to be running on a different one
-        * can communicate with other Pods over virtual network, even if they’re running on different nodes
+        * can communicate with all other Pods in the cluster directly (over virtual network)
+            * without needing NAT (Network Address Translation)
     * kubelet
         * daemon that runs on every node
             * is also deployed on the master to run the Control Plane components as pods